-The application pods should be in running state before and after chaos injection.
+- The application pods should be in the running state before and after injecting chaos.

-It defines the number of replicas that are required to be present in the target application during chaos.
-You can tune it using the
+Number of replicas that need to be present in the target application during chaos.
+Tune it by using the

 REPLICA_COUNT environment variable.

 The following YAML snippet illustrates the use of this environment variable:

 - name: pod-autoscaler

 # number of replica, needs to scale

 - name: REPLICA_COUNT